Tips to Set Up Winning Split URL Tests (and Some Common Mistakes to Avoid) in 2026

 Let’s say your website receives 15,000 visitors each week, and you begin running a Split URL Test with an Original and a Variation.
 In an ideal world, each of these different versions would receive 7500 visitors (half of 15,000).

-However, it’s more likely that the numbers in each variety will be in the range of 7490 to 7550.
+However, it’s more likely that the numbers in each variation will be in the range of 7490 to 7550.
 (Minor variances are typical and due to pure chance.)
 On the other hand, it is quite concerning if, say, one of your Variations captured 6000 visitors and the other received roughly 9000.

 That’s where the SRM test comes in.
 Instead of relying on intuition, it uses the Chi-square goodness of fit test.
 For example, it can determine whether 7300 or 7800 visits are “normal” in comparison to the other amount of visitors received.